MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/queues-omni-channel.md

 ---
-title: Work with queues in Omni-channel Engagement Hub | MicrosoftDocs
+title: Work with queues in Omnichannel for Customer Service | MicrosoftDocs
-description: See how you can create and manage queues in Omni-channel Engagement Hub
+description: See how you can create and manage queues in Omnichannel for Customer Service
-keywords: Queues; Omni-channel Engagement Hub
+keywords: Queues; Omnichannel for Customer Service
 author: anjgupta
 ms.author: anjgup
 manager: shujoshi